sf-gh-sjasti/TastyBytesReactNativeAppWithSnowflakeHybridTables/README.md

 You may also explore additional hybrid tables such as TRUCK, MENU, and CUSTOMER_LOYALTY.

-2. Now Click on View Order button to see the Order Details.
+2. Click on the View Order button to access detailed order information.
+This action triggers a query on the hybrid table, employing point lookups to swiftly retrieve the specified order details.

-3. Click on ORDER READY button to complete the order.
-This action updates the Order Status value to Completed in Hybrid Table and take you back to the InQueue Orders Screen
+3. Press the ORDER READY button to finalize the order.
+This initiates an update in the Hybrid Table, swiftly setting the Order Status value to Completed while utilizing rapid updates with row locking mechanisms.
+Afterward, you will be redirected back to the InQueue Orders Screen.
 4. Now, Click on Order History tab to see the completed orders.